 ISI Journal Citation Reports © Ranking: 2014: 98/185 (Management)

 Online ISSN: 1938-9507

 Recently Published Issues

-Call for Papers: Abstract Deadline December 2015
+Call for Papers: Abstract Deadline End of January 2016

 The Project Management Journal invites authors to submit papers for a special issue focusing on an investigation of megaprojects as symbols.
 Flyvbjerg identifies fours causes or “sublimes” that seduce decision makers to undertake megaprojects.
 We would like authors to submit papers about megaprojects that can be considered as symbols in these four sublimes—political, technological, economical, and aesthetic.
 We also want authors to take an organizational theory perspective in their papers.